 Get serious about your sleep habits.
 Recovery is essential to growth.
 When the brain is at rest it is, in fact, hard at work restocking its reserves.
 Sleep deprivation inhibits neuropathways from effectively analyzing and cataloging life.
 Allowing the visual cortex an absence of stimuli to sufficiently reboot the brain's intake of information is a vital component to cognitive well-being.

 Take naps.
 Both Salvidor Dalí and Albert Einstein emphasized the importance of regularly napping as integral to their ability to form new ideas and problem-solve.
-If you have trouble zoning out, try one of our seven relaxing nighttime routines that will change your life.
+If you have trouble zoning out, try some of these relaxing nighttime yoga poses that will change your sleep life.

 We live in a culture that is continually in information overload.
 The unmitigated flow of feeds from keeping up with your favorite TV shows to checking in on social media can be overwhelming.
 If you're already feeling overwhelmed, consider unplugging completely.
 Go on a social media digital detox.
 Check out my notes on what happens when you quit social media for 40 days.
 As our resident canary in the coal mine, I can personally attest—the social experiment works wonders for your mental health and can be vital in preventing burnout.

 Laughter is the best medicine.
 Spend an afternoon taking in funny reads or download the audio version to put some pep in your commute.